-But the real history of Kilmainham Gaol is tied to Ireland’s fight for independence.
-There was the Irish Rebellion of 1798, led by Henry Joy McCracken, shortly after his release from Kilmainham Gaol.
-Another failed rebellion in 1803 led to Robert Emmett being jailed in Kilmainham.
-He was convicted of treason, hanged on Thomas Street and beheaded afterwards.
+The Irish Rebellion of 1798 was led by Henry Joy McCracken, shortly after his release from Kilmainham.
+A failed rebellion in 1803 caused Robert Emmett’s incarceration.
+He was convicted of treason, hanged on Thomas Street, and beheaded.
 In 1848, William Smith O’Brien and Thomas Francis Meagher of the Young Irelanders were jailed in Kilmainham following another failed rebellion.
-(They were sent to Tasmania shortly thereafter.)
-And numerous members of the Fenian Uprising of 1867 and its successor, “The Invincibles” of 1822, were jailed in Kilmainham Gaol as well.
+(They were sent to Tasmania.)
+And many members of the Fenian Uprising of 1867 and its 1822 successor, “The Invincibles,” were jailed in Kilmainham.

-Governor Dan McGill lived at Kilmainham in the old warden’s quarters, overseeing restorations.
-One night he looked out the window to see the old chapel lights on.
-He found this odd, since he had only just turned those lights off himself.
-He went to investigate and found the chapel empty.
-He turned the lights off a second time and returned to his quarters.
-When he looked out the window, he saw that the lights had been turned on yet again.
-So he made another trip to the chapel to turn the lights off for the third time that night.
-Finally, after the third time, the lights stayed off and he and his family were able to get some sleep.
+Governor Dan McGill lived at Kilmainham in the old warden’s quarters, overseeing the restorations.
+One night he looked out the window and saw the old chapel lights on—he had just turned them off.
+When he investigated, the chapel was empty.
+He turned the lights off again and went back to his rooms.
+When he looked out the window, the lights were on.
+He went back and forth with the lights and finally gave up.

-Visitors and staff have reported a variety of encounters.
-People see what they think are actors dressed in period clothing, only to discover that they are in fact ghosts walking around in daylight.
-A number of tour guides and visitors have reported feeling an evil, frightening presence near the chapel balcony.
-Many people are convinced they are being watched.
-There are strange cold spots and unexplained noises, including footsteps, voices and cell doors banging shut.
-Lights turn themselves on and off.
-Some people have even reported being pushed by unseen hands.
+Visitors and staff continue to have spooky encounters.
+People see, what they believe to be, actors dressed in period clothing—they discover they’re apparitions.
+A number of tour guides and visitors report feeling a frightening presence near the chapel balcony.
+Some people are convinced they’re being watched.
+Eerie cold spots, unexplained noises, footsteps, voices, and cell doors banging shut are heard.
+Lights turn on and off.
+A few people feel they are pushed by unseen hands.